-Approved by the Energy, Environment, and Water Policy Committee on January 21, 2020
+Approved by the Energy, Environment, and Water Policy Committee on January 20, 2022

-Approved by the Public Policy Committee on April 6, 2020
+Approved by the Public Policy and Practice Committee on June 1, 2022

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2022

 Hydroelectric generation provides a renewable, clean, and inexpensive source of energy.
 Hydroelectric production can contribute to reduction of dependence on fossil fuel energy sources and can provide positive impacts on clean air issues, but at the same time can pose a threat to aquatic species and their free movement.